houshengbo/demo-tekton/README.md

-# Demo of Tekton Operator for cdCon 2021
+# Demo of Tekton Operator for cdCon 2021 Test

 ## Prerequisites: